frconor-ebook/meditations/_posts/2025-07-09-st-teresa-benedicta-of-the-cross-edith-stein.md

 We are reminded that women, in particular, are called to promote Christian feminism in society; to promote, in a special way, the primacy of the family and the home.

-John Paul II liked to say that every man that comes into the world is entrusted to the care of a woman.
+John Paul II liked to say that every man that comes into the world is entrusted to the care of a woman (John Paul II, Apostolic Letter, *Mulieris dignitatem*, Point 30, August 15, 1988).
 She is the one who teaches him how to love.
 She teaches him what it means to be human.

 The family is this "school of deeper humanity" (John Paul II, Apostolic Exhortation, *Familiaris Consortio*, Point 21, November 22, 1981, and Vatican II, *Gaudium et spes*, Point 52, December 7, 1965) where we transmit values, where we try and build "a civilization of love" (John Paul II, *Letter to Families*, February 2, 1994).